 5) From Karden to Eltz Castle

-This hiking trail is 7 KMs long, it starts at Karden and ends at Burg Eltz.
-It goes through meadows, vineyard and goes along the Moselle river during the first half of the hike.
+This hiking trail is 7 km long, it starts at Karten and ends at Burg Eltz.
+It goes through meadows, vineyards and goes along the Moselle river during the first half of the hike.

 Inside Burg Eltz – the Castle Attractions

-A tour inside the Elz Castle costs €11 per person.
-The duration of the tour is around 35 minutes and is in German, English, French and Dutch.
+A tour inside Elz Castle costs €11 per person.
+The duration of the tour is around 35 minutes and is in German, English, French, and Dutch.

 When you’re inside Burg Eltz, you will see the famous inner courtyard that was built over 500 years ago.
 If you decide to do a tour, you will get to witness the Armoury and Treasury of Eltz Castle, which is world renowned for gold and silver artifacts, as well as many other interesting precious things from the three families’ collections.

-One of the most interesting sights inside any preserved palace or a castle museum is a historical kitchen.
+One of the most interesting sights inside any preserved palace or castle museum is a historical kitchen.
 Burg Eltz also has one of them and it is the Rodendorf Kitchen.
-It is where you will see the mediaeval way of kitchen life with old school cooking machines and utensils.
+It is where you will see the medieval way of kitchen life with old-school cooking machines and utensils.